strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 24 Mar 2025 --

+- Logout button successfully implemented.
+  - Removes items pertaining to authentication is session storage which resets the state of what is displayed in the header.
+  - Discovered however that objects were not being stored correctly though and so after refactoring the login button now correctly handles the login logic.

+---

 -- 20 Mar 2025 --

 - Much reformatting in order to accomplish goal of header determining what to display based on a successful login and determining logged in.